monsoonmaelstrom/book2/book2.md

 “To be fair,” Reese says, “I think it started out as a joke.
 Alexandria was convinced she could make the others believe she could predict the future, and it worked.
 At least with Randall.”

-“So what you’re telling me is he’s even crazier than she is,” I comment letting my head fall to my arms folded in front of me.
+“So what you’re telling me is he’s even crazier than she is,” I comment, letting my head fall to my arms folded in front of me.
 The future looks bleak.

 “He’s power hungry, but I wouldn’t say he’s crazy,” Reese says.